marcotoronto/rdm-test/content/01_file_naming.md

 - Make file names 32 characters or less
 - If you decide to abbreviate the elements with 2- or 3-letter codes (e.g. project 1 = P1, mouse = "MUS"), make sure these are well documented
 - Keep case sensitivity in mind - machine searching for files named "Scan" would not find files named "scan"

+#### Exercise - Make the following file names more machine-readable!

 ### Human-readable